Smells Like Gen X • Top Toys of 1995

 1995 Rank#2

 Sky Dancers take the number-two spot because 1995 reporting explicitly calls them a new sensation, and they are one of the clearest examples of the kind of toy that could succeed in this broader, more fragmented season.
-They had a visible gimmick, a dramatic demo, strong shelf presence, and an immediate “watch this” factor.
+They had a visible gimmick, a dramatic demo, strong shelf presence, and the kind of doll-aisle spectacle the mid-90s loved, and an immediate “watch this” factor.
 In other words, they were exactly the kind of mid-90s product the market was learning to reward.

 What makes Sky Dancers especially important is that they feel unmistakably of their moment.
 A toy that launches upward, spins, surprises people, and looks decorative when sitting still is basically a perfect 1995 formula.
 It blends motion, display, personality, and a little bit of risk — all highly marketable qualities.